-Master of Arts in Counseling Psychology & Primary Care Program (MA) Practicum & Internship Program
+Master of Arts in Counseling & Health Psychology Program (MA) Practicum & Internship Program

 The integration of coursework with field experience is an MSPP institutional hallmark.
 Consistent with this focus, field placements are an essential aspect of the M.A. curriculum for its entire, two-year length.
 Throughout the program, great care is exercised to match students with field experiences that will enrich and enhance their classroom learning and promote their professional and personal development.